Information on "Orthopaedics" is also available in Spanish:.

 - Rehabilitation by recommending exercises or physical therapy to restore movement, strength and function

-While orthopaedic surgeons are familiar with all aspects of the musculoskeletal system, many orthopaedists specialize in certain areas, such as the foot and ankle, spine, hip or knee.
+While orthopaedic surgeons are familiar with all aspects of the musculoskeletal system, many orthopaedists specialize in certain areas, such as the foot and ankle, spine, shoulder, hand, hip or knee.
 They may also choose to focus on specific fields like pediatrics, trauma or sports medicine.
 Some orthopaedic surgeons may specialize in several areas.

 Education and Training